GoogleCloudPlatform/iap-desktop/dependencies/README.md

 # Dependencies

-This folder contains scripts and configuration to build dependencies requires by IAP Desktop.
-The dependencies are built into NuGet packages and published to a NuGet feed.
+This folder contains scripts and configuration files to build dependencies requires by IAP Desktop.
+The dependencies are built into NuGet packages and published to a local NuGet feed.

 ## Building